 This course is only available to students enrolled in the Bachelor of Oral Health program.
 Pre-requisite - successful completion of requirements for Year 3

 This course builds directly on Years 1 and 2, and requires that you have successfully completed all Year 1 and Year 2 courses.
 The learning from this course will be developed and integrated with aspects of clinical care throughout the rest of the Bachelor of Oral Health program.

-Professional Task: A1 Clinical Placement & Clinical Tutors
+Professional Task: A1 Clinical Placement and Clinical Tutors

 Viva Voce: A2 Clinical Summative - Viva Voce